BACK

 How to Diagnose a TXV Failure

 There has been much written and many jokes made about the misdiagnosis of TXV (thermostatic expansion valves), and rightly so.
-This article will cut straight to the point to help those of you who may still need a bit of clarification, and hopefully, we will save the lives of a few TXVs and the pocketbooks of some customers.
+This article on how to diagnose TXV failure will cut straight to the point to help those of you who may still need a bit of clarification, and hopefully, we will save the lives of a few TXVs and the pocketbooks of some customers.

 Q: What is a TXV?